^

 • moderate,

-• mildly expressed.
+• weakly expressed.

 3. Determine the cause of bleeding: nosological form and localization.

-Indication for fibroendoscopy is the suspicion or the fact of gastrointestinal bleeding.
+An indication for fibroendoscopy is the suspicion or the fact of gastrointestinal bleeding.

-Contraindications to fibroendoscopy for gastrointestinal hemorrhage:
+Contraindications to fibroendoscopy in gastrointestinal bleeding: